edgeof8/tIRC/README.md

 ## Key Features

 - **Text-based UI:** Clean and navigable interface using the Python `curses` library.
+- **Split-Screen Support:** Horizontal split-screen mode with independent scrolling and context management for each pane.
 - **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling, e.g., #channel and #Channel are treated as the same) and private messages.
 - **mIRC-like UI Flow:** Starts in the "Status" window and automatically switches to a channel upon successful join.
 - **IRCv3 Support:** Robust CAP negotiation (including sasl, multi-prefix, server-time, echo-message, etc.) and SASL PLAIN authentication for secure login.